-This two-day workshop outlines the case study method of process tracing and uses discussion and examples to enable students to use process tracing in their research.
+This three-day workshop outlines the case study method of process tracing and uses discussion and examples to enable students to use process tracing in their research.
 The course is applicable to research in political science, sociology, economics, education, business, criminology, and other social sciences.
 The audience for this course is PhD students, faculty, researchers in government or think tanks, and M.A. students who plan to write and MA thesis or apply to PhD programs.
 No specialized prior coursework is necessary for students to successfully participate in the workshop, although prior study of research methods and the philosophy of science will be helpful.

 Process tracing is one of the most common techniques used in qualitative case studies.
 It is a within-case method of analysis, much like detective work, that involves both deductive and inductive assessment of evidence from individual cases.
 Deductively, process tracing uses Bayesian logic to analyze evidence from an individual case in order to assess the likelihood that alternative explanations of the outcome of the case are true.
 Inductively, process tracing uses "soaking and poking" in information about a case to develop new alternative explanations of the case.